- Achillies Tendinopathy

 - Elevation can help to reduce swelling.
 Recline when you rest, and put your leg up higher than your heart.

-Try to walk without limping if possible and use the knee as normally as your pain allows.
+Try to walk without limping if possible and use the knee as normally as your pain allows you too.
 If you play sports a gradual return would be recommended.

-If the initial swelling and inflammation is settled and you are still having problems with your knee giving way or feeling unstable you may be referred for some physiotherapy.
-After being assessed you are likely to be given a progressive programme of strengthening and stability exercises to help you improve the dynamic stability of your knee.
+If the initial swelling and inflammation is settled and you are still having problems with your knee you may be referred for some physiotherapy.
+After being assessed you are likely to be given an exercise programme to strengthen the muscles around knee.
+If you are struggling to return to your normal activity levels or your knee is not settling, ask your GP for a referral to physiotherapy or fill out our self-referral form here.

-If you have suffered a complete tear of one of your knee ligaments you may require surgery to repair this, which is often the case with ACL ruptures.
-An extensive course of physiotherapy will be offered following an ACL repair.
+If you have suffered a more significant knee injury such as a complete tear of one of your ligaments you may require surgery to repair this.
+If this is the case an extensive course of physiotherapy may be offered before and after surgery.